 Follow James on Twitter

 Angela teaches shorthand.
 A lecturer with over 20 years' experience with an impressive record getting aspiring journalist to pass their critical 100-word per minute exam, Angela sits as a member of the NCTJ's shorthand council, where she plays an active role in developing the subject across all their training centres in the UK.

 Julie is a former Newsquest reporter, who now teaches for News Associates.
 She will be teaching Media Law and Court Reporting.

 Simon led BBC News teams in both radio and TV for more than twenty years.
 He edited all the main BBC One bulletins, helped launch Breakfast (Time and News) and Radio Five Live.
 He also produced the BBC News Channel's coverage of the 2010 World Cup in South Africa.
 Since leaving the BBC last year, he has been teaching journalism students from London Metropolitan and Oregon Universities and running his own media training and consultancy business.

 Richard lectures on the English, Creative Writing and Film & Screen Media undergraduate courses at St Mary's.
 One of his many areas of interest is popular culture and journalism.
 Each year, Richard runs a class on sports writing, focusing on authors such as George Plimpton, Hunter Davies and Nick Hornby and can supervise projects.

 Damian is a graduate of St Mary's University.
-He has since completed a Master's Degree in Digital Media at Goldsmith University and is a Lecturer in Media Practice.
+He has since completed a Master's Degree in Digital Media at Goldsmith University and is a Senior Lecturer in Media Practice.
 This year, Damian will be some running some digital media workshops.